Community speed watch

 Community Speed Watch also educates drivers about the effects that anti-social road use can have on local people.

-Community Speed Watch was developed in response to feedback gathered through a public consultation run by Julia in July 2014.
-The feedback received through the consultation showed that four out of five residents were concerned about road safety in North Yorkshire, and that 72 percent of people felt that more should be done to improve road safety through enforcement or education.
+Community Speed Watch was developed in response to feedback gathered through a public consultation run by by the Police and crime Commissioner in July 2014.
+The feedback showed that four out of five residents were concerned about road safety in North Yorkshire, and that 72 percent of people felt that more should be done to improve road safety through enforcement or education.

 The scheme was piloted between March and September 2015 and due to positive results and positive public response, the scheme now forms one part of North Yorkshire Police’s roads policing response.